David Haye vs. Audley Harrison: Aftermath

 Harrison's performance was widely criticised by both boxing experts and fans, leading to the British Boxing Board of Control withholding some of his purse while a full investigation of the bout was carried out.
 After the investigation into the fight was concluded, Harrison would be granted his full purse on 11 January 2011.

-Haye would again call out the Klitschko brothers, with his trainer Adam Booth saying to BBC Radio 5 Live "They (the Klitschkos) want a defining fight and David wants a defining fight.
+Haye would again call out the Klitschko brothers, with his trainer Adam Booth saying to BBC Radio 5 Live 'They (the Klitschkos) want a defining fight and David wants a defining fight.
 David will be retiring in October next year so they haven't got a lot of time to speak sense.
-He'll take out Wladimir before summer and take care of Vitali after the summer."
-Haye would face criticism for suggesting that he bet on himself to win in the third round saying in a post fight interview "I put a lot of money on the third round and a lot of my friends and family did.
+He'll take out Wladimir before summer and take care of Vitali after the summer'.
+Haye would face criticism for suggesting that he bet on himself to win in the third round, saying in a post fight interview 'I put a lot of money on the third round and a lot of my friends and family did.
 I didn't want to let them down by doing him too early.
 Ask around - I told everyone I'd knock him out in three rounds.
 That's exactly what I did.
-No way was he going into that fourth round."
-He would later clarify that he didn't bet any money personally, which was accepted by the BBBC.
+No way was he going into that fourth round'.
+He would later clarify that he didn't bet any money personally, which was accepted by the BBBofC.